Dhanush12212/CodeScribe/README.md

-# CodeMesh - A Live Collaborative Code Editor
+# CodeScribe - A Live Collaborative Code Editor

-CodeMesh is a real-time, collaborative code editor designed for seamless pair programming, coding interviews, and team collaboration.
+CodeScribe is a real-time, collaborative code editor designed for seamless pair programming, coding interviews, and team collaboration.
 With features like live code sharing and Code execution.
-CodeMesh makes remote coding sessions effortless.
+CodeScribe makes remote coding sessions effortless.

 ## Features